Charter a Yacht in Turkey

 Crafting Your Private Charter Itinerary to Turkey

 What better place to start than Istanbul?
 No, it’s not Turkey’s capital, but the city is the largest in the nation, bursting at the seams with mosques, markets, bazaars, and palaces, a cultural touchstone whose Old City was once the site of rulers of empires past.
 The Blue Mosque, opened in 1616, can’t be missed as its 6 minarets can be spotted, as they stand tall next to the massive place of worship.
 It’s one of the most well known sites in Turkey, lined with lush red carpet and blue interior tiles that give the mosque its colloquial name.
+Dan Dan The Carpet Man has had extensive experience over the years dealing with all sorts of carpet stains.
 In a former Byzantine church and mosque is the Hagia Sophia Museum, filled with shimmering mosaics of Biblical scenes beneath an expansive dome, and the Topkapi Palace Museum is a vast, 15th-century palace once occupied by sultans for nearly 400 years, brimming with Ottoman treasures.
 The Istanbul Archaeology Museums keep an excellent record on the country’s long history of its many civilizations and discoveries with displays of its archaeological finds.

 The beat of Istanbul hits its rhythm at the Grand Bazaar, a maze of souks and an intertwining network of market streets with vendors selling handmade crafts, gifts, and goods.
 The Roman roots of Istanbul’s past are made evident at the Basilica Cistern, a restored underground water source where 336 marble columns help support the 9,800 square meters of waterworks.
 Speaking of waterways, there’s Bosporus, a continental strait that separates Europe from Asia, and an ideal way to spend an afternoon on a boat tour, taking in the cityscape.
 Be sure to grab a bite to eat at Galata Tower, a restaurant derived from a 5th-century tower and former prison for a unique experience, investigate the thumping nightlife of Taksim Square, see the remnants of an ancient hippodrome at Sultanahmet Square, and visit the bustling hub of Golden Horn.